 On 18 September 1944, the advance party of the Royal Air Force occupied the large hastily evacuated Luftwaffe base at Eindhoven in Holland.
 Because it was designed to be a permanent air base, to the delight of the new tenants, it was equipped with brick buildings, well-constructed huts, dispersed taxiways and earthen revetments [soil piled on three sides] During the following months, the Eindhoven-based pilots were extremely busy with ground support tactical reconnaissance and artillery reconnaissance missions, backing the rapidly advancing Allied ground forces.

-At this stage of the war, some degree of compliancy may have developed among Allied aircrews regarding the Luftwaffe’s ability to mount any meaningful opposition.
+At this stage of the war, some degree of complacency may have developed among Allied aircrews regarding the Luftwaffe’s ability to mount any meaningful opposition.
 The German Luftwaffe was starved of fuel, short of aircraft, pilots; morale was at its lowest point.
 Most of the resistance efforts were at best, token gestures, as Allied fighters virtually owned the skies over war-torn Europe.

 Flying Officer Gordon Hill, 416 Spitfire Squadron, Royal Canadian Air Force [RCAF]: